 In other words, that durability lends a benefit to the consumer in that the clothing will last longer, therefore they will need to replace the clothing less often and will save money and time in the long run.
 The benefit of the SPF factor is that it will prevent children from getting sun burnt or reduce the risk of skin cancer later in life.

 Think of a benefit as why a product is good.
 A benefit is something you would list in sales or marketing material, the reason why your customer should buy, not what they are buying.

 Customers will sometimes look to see what the features of a product are for the sake of comparison, but by and large they care about one thing – that “What’s In It For Me?”
 Customers are most interested in the benefits because that is what is helpful and of most importance to them.

 It is important to offer key features in a product description where it can be accessed, but it is most important to let customers know how that feature helps them.
 Don’t rely on customers to understand features alone.
 Tell them the benefit of what buying your product or service will bring.
 Explain to them why your product or service is superior and beneficial, and give them the benefits – the reasons that they need to buy your product and features.

 Donna-Marie is an award-winning Entrepreneur, Author and Content Marketing Specialist.
-Her business, Jacaranda Business Support Services, has been helping other small businesses to grow since 1999, with a knack for teaching systems that allow business owners to increase profits while working less.
+Through her business, Jacaranda Business Support Services, she has been helping other small businesses to grow since 1999, with a knack for teaching systems that allow business owners to increase profits while working less.